njriordan/tour-of-heroes/README.md

 ## Background

-Having spent a lot of time work with React I wanted to experiment with other front-end frameworks.
-In this rep I followed [this](https://angular.io/tutorial) tutorial to learn about angular.
+Having spent a lot of time working with React I wanted to experiment with other front-end frameworks.
+In this rep I followed [this](https://angular.io/tutorial) tutorial to learn about Angular.

 ## Features
 * Creation of projects using the Angular CLI.